What is this subject about?

 BA (Hons) Photography is a popular choice at university.
 Some students study a Foundation in Art or Photography before progressing to a creative degree, but many go straight from A Level onto a degree course.

 There is now a diverse range of careers that will be open to a Photographic graduate, from film making, photography and advertising to a career in design or journalism.
-Last year 41% of our Photography students went on to study Photography at degree level or hoped to do so after doing a Foundation Art/Media course.
+A large percentage of our Photography students go on to study Photography at degree level or hope to do so after doing a Foundation Art/Media course.
 Top creative universities such as Arts University Bournemouth, University of the Arts London and Nottingham Trent are popular with our students.

 What are the formal entry requirements for this course?